christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 Simply create a microservice in a separate directory, with a Dockerfile and a **app.yaml** file.
 Provide the name of the service in the **app.yaml** file with the attribute `service: XXX`.
 Publish the service with the same publishing command than the default one.
 The service will be give the DNS `https://XXX-dot-PROJECT_ID.appspot.com`.

-As an example, the publication of a second service under the name "test"
+As an example, the publication of a second service with the name "test" will be listed under the *Versions section* :

 ![]({{ site.url }}/img/appengine_service.png)

-In the same way, you can decide on each service on which version to serve requests :
+In the same way, you can decide on each service with which version to serve requests :

 ![]({{ site.url }}/img/appengine_service_version.png)